 Where to stay in Venice

 Santa Monica’s funky neighbor, Venice is a city of contrasts where you will find trendy cafes next to blocks filled with homeless encampments.
-This city also has a great beach side location, with cooler temperatures, especially during early summer when the infamous June Gloom covers the coast.
+This city also has a great beachside location, with cooler temperatures, especially during early summer when the infamous June Gloom covers the coast.

 Highlights to see: